rule

 Canto 11

-(50) S'rî S'uka said: 'This way being requested, o King, spoke the Supreme Lord, the son of Devakî, in private at length to the dear servant Uddhava.'
+(50) S'rî S'uka said: 'Thus being informed, oh King, the Supreme Lord, the son of Devakî, for a long time spoke in private with His dear servant Uddhava.'

 next